 Simple Subject

-Simple subject is the main word or bunch of words (phrase) that a particular sentence describes.
-Common nouns, proper nouns, and pronouns can all be simple subjects within a sentence.
+The simple subject is the main word or bunch of words (phrase) that a particular sentence describes.
+Common nouns, proper nouns, and pronouns can all be found in a simple form within a sentence.
 Below are some examples.

 - My wife is a doctor.